 Racked by violence and corruption, gang rule and inequality, it is one of the most unstable countries in a volatile region, with recent widespread drought creating further hardship for locals and leading to ever-increasing numbers travelling across borders—most headed north for Mexico and the United States.

-Almost half the population lives in poverty, and more than 17 per cent of Hondurans live in extreme poverty (less than US$1.90 per day).
+Almost half the population lives in poverty, and around 17 per cent of Hondurans live in extreme poverty (less than US$1.90 per day).
 Honduras has the second-highest extreme poverty rate in Latin America and the Caribbean, after Haiti.
 The country is also afflicted by one of the worst rates of inequality in the world, with a stark division between rich and poor.

 Remittances (money sent home by expatriates) make up a significant part of the nation’s economy and many families are dependent on this source of income.
 Small-scale farming, the backbone of the nation’s agricultural economy, is collapsing; many rural communities are no longer able to sustain themselves due to drought and changing rainfall patterns.